 Advantages of video games

-We prefer to look on the positive side, so here are several pros of video games:
+Video games may not sound like a good thing to many people.
+But they sure provide some benefits.
+We prefer to look on the positive side, so here are several advantages of video games:

 1. They provide entertainment

 Entertainment and, more importantly, engagement, are two merits of video games that lure people in.
 Unlike movies or TV shows, game titles aren’t a pre-recorded set of rapidly moving digital pictures, and even linear ones have a high degree of freedom nowadays.
 Modern games provide the liberty to decide what, how, when something happens.
 Therefore, players can carve their path, and enjoy the gameplay in ways others don’t necessarily find fun.
 Moreover, games are no longer shoehorned into boxes.

 One game can permit multiple ways of playing – solo, split-screen, LAN, or online multiplayer.
 And, with the rise of the Games as a Service (GaaS) revenue model, the game at launch may barely resemble the one a year later.

 2. Video games aid education